UBC-DSCI/introduction-to-datascience-python/source/intro.md

 you may want to store a temporary object midway through to inspect your result before moving on with further steps.

-We have now answered our initial question by generating this table!
+We have now answered our initial question by generating the `ten_lang` table!
 Are we done?
 Well, not quite; tables are almost never the best way to present the result of your analysis to your audience.
 Even the simple table above with only two columns presents some difficulty: for example, you have to scrutinize